 His career passer rating was a horrendous 65.2 and his QBR, which is a score out of 100, only reached as high as 32.5 and dropped to 19.5 after his third season.
 His completion percentage was awful as well, completing just 52.1 percent of his throws throughout his career.

 He also had issues off the field.
 One of the biggest stories to come out of his career was when he was given game film to watch at home from the Oakland (now Las Vegas) Raiders.
 The film was a test from his Raiders coaches to see what he thought.
 Russell returned the following day claiming to have watched it, not realizing the tapes were completely blank.

 His work ethic was continuously questioned due to his weight and inability to learn the NFL game, and those questions seemed to be his true downfall since he had all of the physical tools to be a successful quarterback, including his incredible arm strength.

 His final game came against the Baltimore Ravens in 2010, but during the offseason, the team traded for Jason Campbell from the Washington Redskins and released Russell shortly after.
 He hasn’t been signed by a team since.

 Where Is JaMarcus Russell Now?

-“Whatever it is — I can be a water boy and work my way into a scout team,” Russell told Sports Illustrated back in 2016.
+“Whatever it is — I can be a water boy and work my way into a scout team,” the former No. 1 pick told Sports Illustrated back in 2016.
 “It doesn’t matter.
 I’ll go play for free.”

 Russell ultimately gave up on his NFL comeback, but he’s not out of football.
-Since last year in 2018, Russell has been the quarterbacks coach at Williamson High School, his alma mater in Alabama.
+Since 2018, Russell has spent the last years as the quarterbacks coach at Williamson High School, his alma mater in Alabama.

-His professional career may have never panned out, but Alabama’s all-time passing yards leader is at least teaching the next generation of football talent the right way to play the game he loves.
+His professional career as an NFL player may have never panned out, but Alabama’s all-time passing yards leader is at least teaching the next generation of football talent the right way to play the game he loves.